alinex/node-validator/doc/ideas.md

 # Ideas

-Here you find a collection of further ideas which may be realized as soon as anybody needs them:
+Here you find a collection of further ideas which may be realized as soon as anybody needs them.

+General
+- allow using JSON Schema
+- access subschema by path (Joi)

+Reference
 - RDBMS as reference base or as data source
-- allow using JSON Schema

 Object Schema
-- allowUnknown - like joi
+- allowUnknown (Joi)